prateksha/IntersectionPoints/README.md

     if ( C has one element)
         return 0
     else
-        divide C into A and B
-        (c1, A) = sort_and_count (A)
+        divide C into A and B --> A is the left half and B is the right half (c1, A) = sort_and_count (A)
         (c2, B) = sort_and_count (B)
         (c3, C) = merge_and_count(A, B)